tidb-incubator/tidis/docs/tidis-introduction.md

 `Tidis` use `mlua` library to interpret lua scripts.
 We can use `EVAL/EVALSHA` to execute lua script with global transaction support, without caring about the `CROSSSLOT` error either.

-The lua script will be running in a new transaction context, so all read and writes in the lua script are atomic guranteed.
+The lua script will be running in a new transaction context, so all read and writes in the lua script are guaranteed to be atomic.

 All lua script e2e test cases are located in [test/test_lua.py](https://github.com/tidb-incubator/tidis/blob/master/test/test_lua.py).

 ## Asynchronous key deletion

-For collection keys with thousands of items, deletion will be a time-costing operation, enable the async deletion configuration could greatly reduce the operation time.
+For collection keys with thousands of items, deletion can be a time-consuming operation, enable the async deletion configuration could greatly reduce the operation time.

-The big key deletion task will be run in background and the request will be response to user immediately without waiting for the background task's completion.
-We have to maintain multiple versions of the same key if the old version has been deleted in asynchronous way.
-If there are some version are in the deletion queue, next new version of the key will be monotonic increase from the latest version of the key.
-Otherwise, the new version will be start fresh from 0.
+The big key deletion task will run in background and response to user immediately without waiting for the background task's completion.
+We maintain multiple versions of the same key if the old version has been deleted in asynchronous way.
+If there are pending deletes with old versions, next new version of the key will be monotonic increase from the largest version of the key.
+Otherwise, the new version will start from 0.

-For big keys with thousands of elements deletion, the time cost decrease from seconds to milliseconds.
+For big keys with thousands of elements deletion, the time spent decrease from seconds to milliseconds.

 |      type      |    hash    |    list    |    set     | sorted set |
 | :------------: | :--------: | :--------: | :--------: | :--------: |
 | sync deletion  | 1.911778 s | 2.047429 s | 2.145035 s | 4.892823 s |
 | async deletion | 0.005159 s | 0.004694 s | 0.005370 s | 0.005403 s |

-## Super batch feature support
+## Super batch support

-Use super batch enabled could have obvious performance optimization, but you can tunning it by your business pressure.
+Enable super batch could have significant performance benefits, and you can tune it based on your real workload.

-Super batch is a feature that can reduce the number of user requests round-trips to TiKV.
+Super batch is a feature that can reduce the number of request round-trips to TiKV.
 It is enabled by default, and can be disabled by setting to `allow_batch=false` in the configuration file.
-And more configuration options are available for tuning. `max_batch_wait_time` is the maximum waiting time for the batch, and `max_batch_size` is the maximum number of keys in one batch. `overload_threshold` is the threshold of the backend TiKV server's load, if the load is higher than this value, the batch request will be sent immediately.
+There are more configuration options available for advanced tuning. `max_batch_wait_time` is the maximum waiting time for a batch, and `max_batch_size` is the maximum number of keys in one batch. `overload_threshold` is the threshold of the backend TiKV server's load, if the load is higher than this value, the batch request will be sent immediately.

-You can tunning the parameters according to your business pressure.
+You can tune the parameters according to your workload.
 In the following test, we set `max_batch_wait_time` to 10ms, `overload_threshold` to 0, and `max_batch_size` varies.
-The test result shows that the throughput increase 50% and p999 latency decrease 40% when `max_batch_size=20` configured.
+The test result shows that the throughput increases 50% and p999 latency decreases 40% with `max_batch_size=20`.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921111329.png)

 ## Performance

-We benchmark the cluster with 3 TiKV nodes, 3 Tidis nodes, 1 PD node and 1 TiDB node (for gc).
+The topology of cluster to run benchmark has 3 TiKV nodes, 3 Tidis nodes, 1 PD node and 1 TiDB node (for gc).
 We benchmark the cluster using multiple `memtier-benchmark` processes, with various number of parallel connections.
-The benchmark result shows the `read` and `write` throughput can be reached `540k ops/s` and `125k op/s`.
+The benchmark result shows the max `read` and `write` throughput are `540k ops/s` and `125k op/s` respectively.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921114120.png)

-The latency distribution shows that the latency will increase when the cluster load reached to the limit.
-The `p9999` latency is incresed obviously when having 1200 parallel connections, up to `47ms`.
+The latency distribution shows that the latency will increase when the cluster load reaches to a certain limit.
+The `p9999` latency increased significantly with 1200 concurrent connections, up to `47ms`.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921115048.png)

-We also compare the benchmark result with other `Redis on TiKV` projects (titan and tidis1.0), the result show that `Tidis` has better write performance than titan and tidis1.0.
+We also compared the benchmark result with other similar `Redis on TiKV` projects (Titan and Tidis 1.0), the result shows that `Tidis` has better write throughput than Titan and Tidis 1.0.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921120700.png)

-The write thoughput of `Tidis` is almost 2 times of titan and tidis1.0 and the latency are the best all the time.
+The write thoughput of `Tidis` is almost twice of Titan and Tidis 1.0 and the latency are the best all the time.

 See more [Benchmark](https://github.com/tidb-incubator/tidis/blob/master/docs/performance.md) details here.